jjbailey/browse/README.md

 - Jump to lines
 - Mark pages
 - Forward and reverse searches by regular expression
+- Shell escape
 - tail -f
 - Line numbers
 - Save session
 - Help screen

-When filename is absent, browse attmpts to restore the session saved in ~/.browserc.

 ## Scrolling/Following

 browse has several scrolling/following modes:

 - Scrolling up and down in browse is a continuous process, providing a seamless browsing experience.
 Once initiated, scrolling persists until you decide to halt it.
 Consider the scroll and tail commands as toggle switches.

 - When scrolling down hits EOF, browse enters follow mode, reading and displaying two lines per read of the input file.

 - The tail command jumps to and follows EOF, reading and displaying the input file as fast as browse can read it.

 - The cursor position indicates whether or not browse is following the file.
-If the cursor is in the lower left-hand corner, browse is following.
+If the cursor is in the lower left-hand corner, browse follows.
 If the cursor is in the upper left-hand corner, browse is idle.

 ## Saved Sessions